mahimahi42/emerald/README.md

 the expressiveness of Ruby with the (in my opinion) easier on the eyes syntax of C.

+Emerald is interpreted, not compiled.
+Any scripts you run, whether in the REPL or loaded from files are interpreted line by line.
+Yes, compilation would make execution faster, but I'm choosing simplicity over speed with Emerald.

+Not only is Emerald written in and based off Ruby, it will be able to run Ruby code, probably with a `ruby()` function or modifier.
+During interpretation, in fact, Emerald code is converted to Ruby code, then interpreted with your local Ruby interpreter.

 #### Note

 Emerald is pre-alpha, and nothing works (yet).